 Figure 3 Two disc-pommelled swords depicted in northeastern Indian sculptures (detail).
 Left: Patna Museum.
 Right: Asutosh Museum of Indian Art.
 Circa 11-12th century.
-Courtesy of the John C. and Susan L. Huntington Photographic Archive of Buddhist and Asian Art.
-Scan 1979, 6306.
+Source: Huntington Archive scans 1979, 6306.

 word churikā.
 It is a close combat weapon designed to be thrust downward in an icepick grip.
 Studies of its age (e.g., Winstedt 1932; Damais 1962, 280-82) have identified comparable swords, or depictions of swords, dating from the ninth to the fourteenth centuries.
 These studies are, however, limited to Maritime Southeast Asia and have not identified other possible periods or places of origin.
 Similar swords are in fact seen in eastern Indian sculptures of Mahākāla or lookalike figures produced between the eleventh and early thirteenth centuries.
 The Eastern Indian statues of four-armed ferocious deities in the Patna Museum (Huntington 1984, Pl.
 150) and the Asutosh Museum of Indian Art (Mitra 1959)-probably depictions of Mahākāla-are cases in point (figure 3).
 The swords in these sculptures resemble the Mandākinī sword in certain details, such as the leaf-shaped blade that fans out at its base and the ornate disc-shaped pommel.
 Many other examples from the subcontinent could be given.
 The design of the sword as a whole, together with its engraved figures, can then be located in the northeastern Indian Tantric Buddhist milieu.
 This unique piece of exotica is surely the original Mandākinī sword of 'Hindustan' referred to in Malay sources, and the predecessor of two other royal swords in the Malay world that bear the same name.
 12 This finding establishes that the Vajramahākāla depicted on Mandākinī is the earliest instance of the deity in Southeast Asia identified so far, and the only one of direct Indic provenance.